Effective: May 1, 2019

 For example if the Payroll percentage for a project was 25% and the estimate of the effort is outside the tolerance range, 20% in this case, then 20% must be recorded in the Certified Effort percentage column.

 NOTE: Any Certified Effort percentage for a sponsored project less than the Payroll percent, requires a labor distribution (LD) adjustment.
-The responsible certifier should alert the Department or Unit research administrator regarding the need for an LD adjustment.
+The responsible certifier must alert the Department or Unit research administrator regarding the need for an LD adjustment.

 CHANGE IN EFFORT DEVOTED FROM WHAT WAS PROPOSED